roadmanfong/Resume/readme.md

 ## Summary

 A frontend engineer.
-For the past 8 years, I've be developing web and app with react and react native.
+For the past 8 years, I've been developing web and apps with react and react native.
 Always enjoy working with people and being engaged in problem solving.

 ---